 Satisfaction is not the same as loyalty.
 Nor is loyalty only about customer service.

 Satisfaction is a poor measure of customer loyalty.
 Satisfaction is about doing the basics right, having good products, fixing or eliminating errors, or being friendly.
 In many ways, satisfaction is a hygiene factor (as described by Maslow in his Hierarchy of Needs).
 Bain provided further evidence of the lack of correlation between satisfaction and loyalty with micro-level research; with one client 85% of their lost customers reported being satisfied with the service they had been receiving – yet they still left.

 In order to achieve high levels of customer loyalty, a business needs to be able to delight or ‘wow’ its customers.
 This means doing one of two things: 1) delivering exceptional products well or 2) delivering good products exceptionally.
 Executives need to take a clinical look at their own products and their own service delivery to assess how well they match up to these two tests.

 The process of achieving superior loyalty (and hence superior profits and growth) can be broken down into seven steps:

+- Identify the most attractive segments and understand their needs.
 Most businesses begin by selling ‘anything’ to ‘anyone’.
-They evolve and become more focused in their approach, yet many find it hard to resist temptation for easy revenues and easy profits – by selling ‘almost anything’ to ‘almost anyone’.
+They evolve and become more focused in their approach, yet many find it hard to resist the temptation for easy revenues and easy profits – by selling ‘almost anything’ to ‘almost anyone’.
 Identifying the most attractive slices of the market (biggest opportunity, best fit, most profitable, least competitive, closest to core…) is the vital first step if a reputation for being exceptional is to be achieved.